 Speaking of fulfillment, that’s another great reason to get back into school.
-Maybe don’t hate your job, but it’s just somewhat… blah!
+Maybe you don’t hate your job, but it’s just somewhat… blah!
 We’ve all been there, but sometimes a job never changes.
-And many times people just don’t think they deserve or can get anything better.
+And many times, people don’t think they deserve or can get anything better.

 Here’s a little pep talk.
 That’s simply not true.
 No matter how old you are, if your 40, 50, or 60, there’s always the opportunity to find something more fulfilling.

 The reality is we can never have enough people in jobs that are focused on helping those less fortunate.
-Because you have a little more experience, chances are you can have life experiences that can be beneficial to these people.
+Because you have a little more experience, chances are you can be of benefit to these people.

 7. You’ve been around the block